micmejia/bible-dump/AMPC/Genesis/Gen 12.md

-Say, I beg of you, that you are [^c]my sister, so that it may go well with me for your sake and my life will be spared because of you.
+Say, I beg of you, that you are my sister, so that it may go well with me for your sake and my life will be spared because of you.